Cambalab/vue-admin/README.md

 ## Using your own custom authentication component

-By default Vue-Admin provides you with a default authentication view, but you may desire to use your own custom view to authenticate.
+By default Vue-Admin provides a default authentication view, but you may desire to use your own custom view to authenticate.
 In that case, you just need to pass it as a property in the *Admin* component like the following.

 *Example of custom authentication component usage*
 ```vue